Hot Tub Parts: Spa Jet Repair & Replacement

 Most jets consist of a Jet Body, which seals up to the backside of the spa wall with a large lock nut ring and lots of silicone.
 It has the pipe connectors for air and water lines.
 The inside of the Jet Body houses a Jet Internal, which includes the diffuser insert, escutcheon (bezel or beauty ring) around the jet, and the nozzle or eyeball.

 As mentioned above, there are hundreds of spa jets, and newer spa jets come in endless configurations of jet type, eyeball type, size and color.
 Most modern spa jets will allow you to remove the Jet Internal, or Thread-In Jets, as Waterway calls them, by turning counter clockwise on the outer ring, and pulling outward.
 Inspect the Jet Insert for any part numbers or stampings that would indicate manufacturer.
 If you need help, give us a call.

 Most spa jets are identified by Make - Model - Jet Type - Hole Size - Pipe Size - Color, and other variances.
 Measuring the outside diameter of the bezel is sometimes sufficient on simple spa jets, while more information may be needed for more advanced jets.

-If you don't know any of the manufacturer information on your spa jet, you could always browse our spa jet pictures to help you visually ID your spa jet.
-If you still don't see it, please call us or send a picture by email, with spa jet measurements, and any other information you have about the jet.
+If you don't know any of the manufacturer's information on your spa jet, you could always browse our spa jet pictures to help you visually ID your spa jet.

 By my count, there are some 5 problems affecting spa jets today; and these are Low Flow, No Flow, Broken, Leaking and now a new one - No Lights.